 5. Due to the intrinsic potential for conflicts, Program Committee Chair papers must be automatically excluded from all best paper awards, as must any papers with whom the award committee has conflicts

 The SIGCOMM conference gives an award to the best paper.
 If a student is not the main author of that paper, then the conference also gives a best student paper to the best paper whose primary author is a student.
 Student authors of the best student paper (there may be more than one) will receive travel grants.
 These are handled by travel grant chairs although they are awarded from the SIG budget.
-There is also an honorarium for the best paper award and best student paper award.
-This is currently set to $500 per paper.

 By default, the PC chairs are the selection committee chairs, but may transfer the job of selection committee chair over to someone selected by the SIGCOMM EC if they so choose.
 The selection committee chairs may appoint additional committee members if they so choose.